UniMath/agda-unimath/src/elementary-number-theory/mediant-integer-fractions.lagda.md

 ## Properties

-### The mediant preserves cross-multiplication difference
+### The mediant preserves the cross-multiplication difference

 ```agda
 cross-mul-diff-left-mediant-fraction-ℤ :